Invisalign® – Ann Arbor, MI

 In order to move forward with Invisalign treatment, you’ll first need to schedule a consultation with Dr. Olsen.
 Once he evaluates your mouth, he will discuss how you can achieve your dental goals with Invisalign, how long he expects it to take, and how much you can expect to spend on your treatment.

-First, he’ll take impressions of your teeth before sending them off to the lab.
+First, he’ll take 3D Scans of your teeth before sending them off to the lab.
+No more gooey impressions.
 There, they will create your customized aligner trays that you will use throughout your treatment.
 Each set of aligners will represent your smile at that particular stage of treatment.
 Once you receive your aligners, your dentist in Ann Arbor will instruct you on how long to wear them before switching to the next set.
-The typical daily wear is 20-22 hours, and the average length of wear for each set is two weeks; however, this may vary.
+The typical daily wear is 20-22 hours, and the average length of wear for each set is one two weeks.
 You can expect the pressure of each new set to gently move your teeth into the desired position.

 Indications for Invisalign